 The blue-chip FTSE 100 index, which had fallen for five straight days during the past two weeks, was up 100.41 points, or 1.6 percent, at 6,558.30 by 1607 GMT.

 Investors had been unnerved by signs of slower Chinese growth and the withdrawal of U.S. monetary stimulus, concerns that spread from emerging markets to the world's big stock markets.

 A 3.9 percent rise in Vodafone, after the mobile operator expressed confidence that its revenues would improve, contributed the most points to the FTSE 100 index on Thursday.

 Toby Campbell-Gray, head of trading at Tavira Securities, said Vodafone kept attracting investors because of its solid dividend yield and because of speculation about a takeover, even though AT&T ruled out a bid for Vodafone last month.

 "Vodafone's a quality stock.
 Why wouldn't you buy them?" said Campbell-Gray.

-The overall earnings picture, however, remains mixed.
-AstraZeneca warned it has another difficult year ahead in the face of generic competition for its popular heartburn and ulcer drug Nexium.
+One cause for concern is that the earnings picture overall remains mixed, underscored by a warning from AstraZeneca warning that it has another difficult year ahead in the face of generic competition for its popular heartburn and ulcer drug Nexium.